Azure/SaaS-Private-Connectivity/documentation/marketplace.md

 Once an offer has been created the key elements for the Private Connectivity Pattern are within the Plan Setup

 ## Plan Listing
-Containts overview of the individual plan
+Contains overview of the individual plan

 ## Pricing & Availability
 Key section here for validation puposes is whether the Plan Visibility is Public or Private.
 With Private visibility Azure subscription IDs can be added to limit the visibility of the Marketplace entry to target subscriptions only